Excerpted from the forthcoming book

 The poor are perhaps even more easily seduced by the lure of easy acquisition at the highest costs—monthly plans that add up to shocking totals, high interest loans, furniture and appliance “rentals” that slowly crush wallets… who better to benefit from renegade thinking?
 Who can better understand that crap does not make life worthwhile, and that there are better directions?

 The Economic Center

-If there is a general economic term I dislike more than disposable income, it is middle class—a slippery, deceptive and universally misleading designation that probably does more to derail socioeconomic discussion than any other.
+If there is a general economic term I dislike more than disposable income (see The Myth of Disposable Income in Part 2), it is middle class—a slippery, deceptive and universally misleading designation that probably does more to derail socioeconomic discussion than any other.
 Like “rich” and “poor” and “liberal” and “conservative,” the label “middle class” is tossed around with abandon by all levels of those discussing social and economic issues.
 What all those terms have in common is that everyone knows what they mean… but hardly any two people share the same definition.
 The speaker is confident he or she understands the term; so is the listener.
 However, the phrase is so loosely defined that what the speaker or writer meant may or may not be even a general overlap with what the listener or reader inferred.
-Both go away satisfied they exchanged a viewpoint, when in reality they may be far apart in their positions.
+Both go away satisfied they exchanged a viewpoint, when in reality their ships passed in the night, smug in their isolation.